Kyon9x/vn-wealthfolio/docusaurus/docs/api/overview.md

 # API Reference

-This section contains comprehensive API documentation for all Wealthfolio services:
+This section contains comprehensive API documentation for all WealthVN services:

 ## TypeScript APIs